o3de/o3de.org/content/docs/user-guide/gems/reference/physics/nvidia/physx.md

 To use PhysX, enable the PhysX Gem in **Project Manager**.
 The PhysX Gem requires the NVIDIA PhysX SDK package, which is automatically downloaded as part of the configuration and build process.

-## Gem Contents
+## Gem contents

 In addtion to providing phyiscs simulation with PhysX, the PhysX Gem provides several components, a configutation tool, scene processing features, and the phyiscs material asset template, so that you can create and tune physics simulations for your projects.

 ### PhysX components

-The components included in the PhysX Gem are used to create static, dynamic, and kinematic colliders, triggers, force reqions, dynamic joints, and physical actor behaviors.
+The components included in the PhysX Gem are used to create static, dynamic, and kinematic colliders, triggers, force regions, dynamic joints, and physical actor behaviors.

 | Component | Description |
 | - | - |